TZstatsADS/Fall2016-Proj2-grp11/README.md

 ![screenshot](doc/Screen Shot 2016-10-12 at 11.47.16 AM.png)

-The **learning goals** for this project is
-- business intelligence for data science
-- systems development/design life cycle
-- shiny app/shiny server

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.